victor-shepardson/RAVE/README.md

 However, if you want to customize even more your training, you can use the provided `train_{rave, prior}.py` and `export_{rave, prior}.py` scripts manually.

-### train_rave.py

-settings: small = shorter warmup/max_steps, smaller capacity. but notice the default capacity is large while the default steps is small…?

-- DATA_SIZE: number of channels in PQMF filter
-- CAPACITY: *not* a latent variable capacity in bits, but a rough ‘model capacity’ which just scales hidden layer sizes
-- LATENT_SIZE: number of latent dimensions before pruning
-- BIAS: passed directly to conv layers apparently, no idea why you would need this or ever set it to False
-- NO_LATENCY: enables causal convolutions, also a lower quality PQMF (?)
-- RATIOS: stride/upsample factor between blocks in the encoder and generator. also determines depth of encoder/generator
-- MIN_KL, MAX_KL: low and high values for the cyclic beta-VAE objective
-- CROPPED_LATENT_SIZE — this is here for inference I guess? appears set to 0 for training
-- FEATURE_MATCH: whether to include the discriminator feature-matching loss as part of loss_gen
-- LOUD_STRIDE: does something to the architecture of the generator (specifically, the ‘loudness’ branch)
-    - the loudness branch is much less of a ‘branch’ than the noise branch, more of an elaborate activation function
-- USE_NOISE: enables the noise branch of the generator
-- NOISE_RATIOS: downsampling ratios / network depth for the noise branch of the generator
-    - the noise branch again downsamples the already-upsampled latents to get ‘control-rate’ noise coefficients
-- NOISE_BANDS: number of noise bands *per* PQMF band in the generator ?
-- D_CAPACITY: like CAPACITY but for the discriminator
-- D_MULTIPLIER: interacts with D_CAPACITY and D_N_LAYERS to set the layer widths, conv groups, and strides in discriminator
-- D_N_LAYERS: discriminator depth
-- WARMUP: number of VAE-only iterations
-- MODE: type of GAN loss
-- CKPT: checkpoint to resume training from
-- PREPROCESSED: path to store preprocessed dataset, or to already preprocessed data
-- WAV: path to raw dataset
-- SR: audio sample rate
-- N_SIGNAL: batch length in audio samples
-- MAX_STEPS: end training after this many iterations
-- VAL_EVERY: run validation every so many iterations
-- BATCH: batch size
-- NAME: descriptive name for run

 ## Reconstructing audio

 Once trained, you can reconstruct an entire folder containing wav files using